Canon T5i vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

 Both the T5i and the G7 have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the G7 was followed by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Is the Canon T5i better than the Panasonic G7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.